 Only when not using Defender for Cloud or Microsoft Endpoint Manager integrations it is required to download the onboarding files.
-Tip: When PowerShell is the only available options use always the Group Policy file (Local Script is not silent, and requires user input).
+Tip: When PowerShell is the only available option use always the Group Policy file (Local Script is not silent, and requires user input).

 Onboard simulation machines using evaluation lab

 Defender for Endpoint evaluation lab is a great feature that allows evaluating Defender for Endpoint without configuration or any manual additional onboarding.
-With the Evaluation lab, it is possible to onboard pre-created machines or onboard domain joined machines.
+With the Evaluation lab, it is possible to onboard pre-created machines or onboard domain-joined machines.

 You can access the lab from the menu.
-In the navigation menu, select Evaluation and tutorials > Evaluation lab.
+In the navigation menu, select Evaluation and Tutorials> Evaluation lab.